Consulting Spend Management: What It Is and Why It Matters

 Three reasons.

-What does a consulting spend management platform actually do?
+What does consulting spend management actually involve?

-Three stages: discover, track, act.
+Three stages: map, test, act.

-Discover.
+Map.
 Analyse invoices and contracts across all systems, budgets, and labels.
-Surface every consulting engagement — including the ones never entered into a formal system.
+Surface every consulting engagement - including the ones never entered into a formal system.
 The goal is a complete, accurate picture of total consulting spend.

 Who uses it?